camwestwood/xapi/README.md

 ## VLE

 These are platform independent Statements related to Virtual Learning Enviroments.
+JSON examples are generated from plugins.
+Bug reports can be directed to the [Moodle](https://github.com/jiscdev/jisc-moodle-xapi-plugin) or [BlackBoard](https://github.com/jiscdev/blackboard-xapi-plugin) Github repository.

 <table>
 <tr><td>Statement Template </td>   <td>JSON example</td> </tr>